 Description: This course is intended for fourth-year math students who are seeking to prepare for liberal arts college math courses.
 Topics include descriptive and inferential statistics.
-Specific topics are: measures of central tendency and variation, graphical displays with analysis, binomial and normal distributions, regression and correlation, probability theory, counting principals, expected value for decision making, sampling distributions, confidence intervals, and hypothesis testing.
+Specific topics are: measures of central tendency and variation, graphical displays with analysis, binomial and normal distributions, regression and correlation, probability theory, counting principles, expected value for decision making, sampling distributions, confidence intervals, and hypothesis testing.
 Graphing calculator required.
 Successful completion of this course (with a qualifying SAT or Accuplacer score) earns the student Dual Credit for Math 170.
+(Paired with Transitional Math for Quantitative Literacy and Statistics) Successful completion of this course for Quantitative Literacy and Statistics) and Statistics) Successful completion of this course (with a qualifying SAT or Accuplacer score) earns the student Dual Credit for Math 170.
+(Paired with Transitional Math for Quantitative Literacy and Statistics) Successful completion of this course (with a qualifying SAT or Accuplacer score) earns the student Dual Credit for Math 170.
 (Paired with Transitional Math for Quantitative Literacy and Statistics) Successful completion of this course earns Triton Dual Credit